nene/mrequires/README.markdown

 deployed app we want to concatenate all our JavaScript files into one big file.
 This work is done by mrequires.rb script.

-The script takes the same config as mRequires.init(), but in a slightly different format, and the JavaScript file to use as a starting point:
+The script takes the same config as MRequires.init(), but in a slightly different format, and the JavaScript file to use as a starting point: